-Monsoons come as an escape from the blazing summer heat but it might be bad news for your hair.
+Monsoons come as an escape from the blazing heat but it might be bad news for your hair.

 When the humidity in the air increases, the keratin protein present in the hair reacts with the hydrogen molecules.
 The probability of hair fall and increase in dandruff, along with greasy hair are evident in monsoon due to excessive humidity.
 This results in frizziness for some hair types.*

 We can’t control the weather but we can try our best to avoid unnecessary hair fall!